 Everyone wants to visit Hawaii at some point in their life and if you're graduating (congratulations), it just may be the perfect time to go for it!
 In between ventures and looking for an adventure, graduating students are prime candidates for Honolulu senior trips.
 Read below and see why Hawaii's capital city would be a spectacular choice for celebratory groups!

 Perhaps not everyone in your group is an avid surfer or enjoys rock climbing, but surely they can appreciate the stunning beauty of Hawaii's natural setting.
-Diamond Head, the sort-of tuna fin shaped crater playing backdrop to the capital city, is a highly popular tourist destination for hiking and other outdoor recreation.
+Diamond Head, the sort-of tuna fin-shaped crater playing backdrop to the capital city, is a highly popular tourist destination for hiking and other outdoor recreation.
 The climb is moderate and the views from the top reward your whole group for their efforts.

 Don't think that's the only natural wonder in Honolulu!
-Manoa Falls, minutes outside of Honolulu, is a phenomenal 150 foot waterfall framed by the jungle foliage, accessible by just a 1.5 mile hike through the scenic wilderness.
+Manoa Falls, minutes outside of Honolulu, is a phenomenal 150-foot waterfall framed by the jungle foliage, accessible by just a 1.5-mile hike through the scenic wilderness.
 If you enjoy watersports and swimming, explore Na Mokulua, two little islets off the coast of Oahu with incredible rocky cliffs and crystal clear water that begs cannonball jumps.
 Nu'uanu Pali is another perfectly popular destination for hiking and sightseeing though you might be awestruck by the majesty of Ko'olau mountain, its panoramic vistas, and the waterfalls along the hike.

 Finally, Hanauma Bay Nature Preserve.
-This lovely cove area had been decimated by commercial development in years past but because of conservation efforts and strict rules, has returned to its natural glory.
+This lovely cove area had been decimated by commercial development in years past but because of conservation efforts and strict rules, it has returned to its natural glory.
 Hanauma Bay now allows conscientious visitors to enjoy the park through beach lounging, snorkeling to see the many schools of fish and marine animals, and much more.

 Ecotourism is popular in Hawaii because of its rich natural environment which should not be spoiled.
 Remember, take only pictures, leave only footprints.
 And if you're not so much into hiking and biking, beach lounging and swimming is always a popular choice in Hawaii.